SyncSpeech: Efficient and Low-Latency Text-to-Speech based on Temporal Masked Transformer: Experiment

-\paragraph{Number of Look-ahead Tokens} We evaluated how varying the number of tokens to look ahead affects speech robustness and speech naturalness on two validation sets, with the results presented in Table \ref{table5}.
-We discovered that the optimal number of look-ahead text tokens varies across different languages in terms of WER performance.
-This is influenced by the difference in the compression rate of text tokens and the contextual dependency in different languages.
-In terms of speech naturalness, when the look-ahead number $q$ is greater than $2$, the generated speech exhibits slightly more natural pauses and speed, but it results in increased latency.
+We analyzed the decoding strategies for duration and speech token prediction, as detailed in Table~\ref{table4}.
+For duration prediction, we found that Top-k=3 sampling yields superior performance in both speech robustness and naturalness.
+For speech token prediction, SyncSpeech exhibited a characteristic distinct from AR models: it achieves optimal performance with greedy search.
+We hypothesized that strict text-synchronous alignment in SyncSpeech introduces subtle temporal dependencies into the speech token sequence, rendering greedy search highly effective.

-\paragraph{Ablation Study} We conducted an ablation study on the pre-training strategy by directly training the randomly initialized model in a manner consistent with the prediction process.
-The WER results on the two validation sets are shown in Table \ref{table6}.
-We found that pre-training significantly improved the speech robustness of the model, improving the WER metric by 1.17\% and 1.06\% on the two languages, respectively.
-This indicated that masked pre-training not only improved training efficiency but also enhanced the robustness of the synthesized speech.
-Additionally, a standard causal attention mask was applied to replace the designed attention mask, as shown in Table \ref{table6}.
-If the mask token sequence of the same text token cannot attend to each other during inference, the robustness of the generated speech significantly decreased.
-This further demonstrated the effectiveness of the designed attention mask.
+We investigated the impact of the number of text tokens to look ahead on LibriTTS validation set.
+The analysis, detailed in Table~\ref{table5}, indicates that setting $q=1$ yields the best performance in terms of WER.
+This is primarily attributed to the effective avoidance of ambiguity and the simplification of text-to-speech alignment.
+Regarding speech naturalness, a look-ahead window of $q > 2$ yielded improvements in prosody, such as more natural pacing and pauses, but this resulted in increased latency.